What's Selling Here - January 23, 2026

 Rolex Precision Ref.
 4411 In 14k Rose Gold Unpolished

 This Rolex Precision is an extremely elegant timepiece in 14K rose gold.
 The case appears to be unpolished and measures 34mm in diameter (42mm lug-to-lug).
 The watch is in spectacular condition.
-The case features beautiful tear drop lugs.
-It features very bold dauphine hands, and a non luminous dial.
+It is an incredibly elegant case which features beautiful tear drop lugs.
+The watch features a bold dauphine handset, and a non-luminous dial.
 The watch is paired with a period correct 9K rose gold Rolex buckle with British hallmarks (that is probably $1,500 alone).
 The watch dates to the early 1950s.

 We do not know the service history, but it is running well.
 It does not come with a box or papers.